Abhishek3917/HyperledgerVoting/README.md

 ## conclusion
 1. run ``` . set_path.sh``` in terminals where querryCandidate.js and block_details.sh  is going to run
 2. run ``` sh stop_network.sh``` to stop the network and remove files
+3. refer hyper ledger fabric docs for any doubts